erik-knudsen/ZBridgeE/README-extra.txt

 	Right click on the file AndroidSDK>extras>google>usb_driver android_winusb.inf and install the USB driver (the Windows standard USB driver cannot be used).

-Connect your Android device to the development machine wit a USB cable.
+Connect your Android device to the development machine with a USB cable.
 Test if the connection is working with AndroidSDK>platform-tools adb.exe:
 	adb kill-server
 	adb start-server